 - Neck pain

-- Restricted neck movement
+- Restricted neck movement, head tilt

-- Deterioration in bowel and bladder control.
+- Deterioration in and control.

 Down syndrome and reduced muscle tone

 Your baby may have reduced muscle tone (hypertonia).
 Muscles can be strengthened through:

 - Helping your baby into a sitting position.

 Low muscle tone can lead to problems with the structure of the foot, poor gait and mobility issues.
 These can be corrected by the use of good supporting footwear and orthotics.